Pain Control at the End of Life

 Putting fears to rest

-Patients and their families often have fears about opioid treatments.
-While these fears are completely understandable and are often based on the best intentions, they are also largely unfounded, Powell says.
+Patients and their families often have realistic fears about opioid treatments, although some are unfounded, Powell says.
 For one thing, there's no danger that a person taking morphine for pain relief will become addicted to the drug, she says.
 Addiction is a psychological problem that causes people to crave and seek out drugs that they don't need medically and which they have evidence could be harmful to them.
 A person receiving morphine for chronic pain near the end of life just doesn't fit the picture.

 There is a difference between addiction and physical dependence.
 People will become physically dependent on these drugs if they take them around the clock -- that means they will have withdrawal symptoms if they abruptly stop taking the drug.
 But this is also not something to worry about in the case of a dying patient needing pain relief.

 Patients can become tolerant of opioids or their pain may get worse, which means they may need increasing amounts of medication to get the same amount of relief.
 As a result, patients and their family members often worry that using strong medications now will make it harder to get relief down the road.
-But when a person is in severe pain, there's no reason to withhold powerful painkillers.
-As reported in the Journal of the American Osteopathic Association, doctors can always adjust the dose to meet a patient's needs.
+But when a person is in severe pain, as reported in the Journal of the American Osteopathic Association, doctors can always adjust the dose to meet a patient's needs.

 Sometimes people think that taking morphine or other opioids is akin to giving up or admitting defeat.
 However, the primary aim should be to make the patient's final days as pain-free as possible.
 This isn't giving up -- it's giving comfort.